 The Importance of Trees & Friendship

 One of my favorite things about the Redwoods is the bark.
 The bark sheds like snakeskin and flakes away.
 It has thousands of layers, changing shades.
 The smell of a Redwood tree is amazing.
-Something that was, unfortunately, yesterday, masked by burning barbeque smell.
-I also hate people, did I mention I hate people?
-A wasp also ate some of my sandwich and it wouldn't leave us alone.
-Truly though, nothing cleans the soul better than spending quality time with your BFF.
+Something that was, unfortunately, yesterday, masked by burning barbecue smell.
+I also hate people.
+Did I mention I hate people?
+A wasp also ate some of my sandwich, and it wouldn't leave us alone.
+Truly, though, nothing cleans the soul better than spending quality time with your BFF.

 Anyway, please enjoy my photos of the Redwoods in Yorba Linda